jetify-com/tyson/README.md

 # TySON 🥊

-### Use TypeScript as a Configuration Language
+### TypeScript as a Configuration Language

 [![Open In Devbox.sh](https://jetpack.io/img/devbox/open-in-devbox.svg)](https://devbox.sh/github.com/jetpack-io/tyson)

 ## What is it?
 TySON (TypeScript Object Notation) is a subset of TypeScript, chosen to be useful as an embeddable configuration language that generates JSON.
 You can think of TySON as **JSON + comments + types + basic logic** using TypeScript syntax.
 TySON files use the `.tson` extension.

-The goal is to make it possible for all major programming languages to read configuration written in TypeScript using native libraries.
+The goal is to make it possible for all major programming languages to read configuration written in TypeScript using _native libraries_.
+In fact, our first implementation is written in pure `go`.

 Here's a simple example.tson: